mathematic-inc/setup-buf/README.md

 See [action.yml](action.yml)

 > Note: We reserve the `buf-version` `latest` for the latest release.
 Hence to obtain the latest release, just use `latest`.
+> At this time, it is recommended to fix a version as Buf is still in pre-release.

 Basic: